 blueprint paper for students to draw their structures just like real architects!
 Add construction hats, construction vests, pretend tools, and empty paint cans (from Loews) so students can dress up like real Engineers and use their imagination as they build!

 Art & Fine Motor Activities

-Paint sample collage is the perfect way to practice cutting and explore colors!
-If your paint samples are 3 inches wide just cut the strips vertically to an appropriate width for your students.
+Creating a paint sample collage is the perfect way to practice cutting and exploring colors!
+If your paint samples are 3 inches wide, just cut the strips vertically to an appropriate width for your students.

 Make houses and other structures with popsicle sticks and toothpicks.
 Cut up brown tissue paper for students to use for dirt at the construction site.

 Nuts, bolts, & washers!
 Go to the hardware store and buy some real washers, bolts, and nuts.
-Place in some buckets for endless hours of fine motor fun.
-Trust me your kiddos will LOVE manipulating these real tools!
-This is a great nap time activity too.
+Place inside buckets for endless hours of fine motor fun.
+Trust me your kiddos will LOVE manipulating these real tools.
+This is a great nap time activity too!

 Take the construction theme to the dramatic play center by changing it into a Construction Site!
-Grab my Construction Site Dramatic Play pack for tons of printables to make the site amazing!
-I’m working on a blog post all about it so stay tuned.
+Grab my Construction Site Dramatic Play pack for tons of printables to make you site AMAZING or check it out on my website HERE.

-Now I’m sure your mind is going crazy with ideas and all the things you want to make and do so I’m here to help with all the Construction Math and Literacy Center printables already done for you.
-Just print, prep, and play.
+Now I’m sure your mind is going crazy with ideas and all these ideas so I’m here to help with all the Construction Math and Literacy Center printables already ready for you.
+Just print, prep, and play!

 LOVE these construction activities?
 Pin this image!